 "Thank you, Elvin."

-Raymond sat at the kitchen table facing his mother.
+Raymond sat on the couch facing his mother.
 "Ma," he said, "I love you very much.
 You know that, right?"

 Raymond rubbed his face and tried to think how to approach her in a way she would listen and take responsibility for her actions.
 He looked at her, sitting with her arms folded daring him with her eyes.
 His eyes stung from tears that threatened to spill thinking about poor, sweet Margaret and how his mother had caused her and Mrs. Wronski both a lot of pain.

-"I'm waiting," she said, then laid her teeth on the table.
-He grabbed a paper napkin and covered them.
+"I'm waiting," she said, then laid her teeth on the end table.

-"I had a meeting today with Mr. Neville about little Margaret Andrews and what you said to her.
-Don't look clueless, you know darn well who Margaret is."
+"I had a meeting today with Mr. Neville about little Margaret Andrews and what you told her to do.
+And don't look clueless at me like that.
+You know darn well who Margaret is."

 Raymond looked at his mother long and hard.
 He loved her, honestly, but she made him ashamed of her.
 And yet he was worried about her deteriorating behavior.
 "Ma," he said, voice quivering, "when did you become so bitter and mean?
 When I was growing up you were so kind and sweet.
 You built people up not tear them down.
 I don't get it.
 Where is my loving mama that made me feel loved and safe; the one who was kind and friendly to people?"

 "I'm not bitter, Raymie," she said defensively.
-"But when your father left us for that woman after thirty five years, I determined never to trust people again.
+"But when your father left us for that woman after thirty-five years, I determined never to trust people again.
 That doesn't mean I'm nasty and bitter.
 I was just trying to help the girl.
 I'm sorry if it caused problems.
 Don't know what I can do to make it better.
-I meant no harm."
+I meant no harm, Raymie."

 Raymond took a deep breath.
 Maybe what he wanted to say should be left for another time.
 Yet she seemed softer than he expected.
 Maybe this would be the best time.

 It was her turn to look long and hard at him.
 He could see her wheels turning.
-"You think I'm going senile don't you?
-Let me tell you something Raymond Frances Hargrove, I'm as sound as a tuned tuba .
+"You think I'm going senile, don't you?
+Let me tell you something Raymond Hargrove, I'm as sound as a tuned tuba.
 There's no way I'm going to a doctor.
-It is you who is losing your mind."
+It is you who are losing your mind."
 Raymond opened his mouth to say something but she put her hand out.
 "No Raymond.
 I don't want to hear anything more."

 "Fine," he said.
 "You are the stubbornest old woman I've ever met."

 "Go home, Raymond."
-Her molten stare told him to leave or else.
+Her molten stare finalized their meeting.

-He got up to leave, but turned back to her and with clear disgust in his voice said, "Put your teeth in Ma."
-He wanted to hurt her and he succeeded.
+He got up to leave but turned back to her in disgust.
+"Put your teeth in Ma."
+He wanted to hurt her and succeeded.
 He slammed the door, went to his car and kicked the back tire and cursed.
 He felt so helpless.